We fully expect Apple’s upcoming iOS 14.3 and watchOS 7.2 to unveil the new Fitness+ service along with a new feature called Cardio Fitness levels.

 Per Apple, if your cardio fitness level stays low for an extended period (months, not days), you receive a notification every four months.

-Since the calculation of Cardio fitness level depends on your resting heart rate (RHR), Apple recommends you wear your watch when you sleep in order to get an accurate score.
+Since the calculation of Cardio fitness level depends on your resting heart rate (RHR), Apple recommends you wear your watch when you sleep to get an accurate score.

-Typically individuals with higher VO2 Max have lower heart rates while running at the same pace compared to individuals with lower VO2 Max.
+Typically individuals with higher VO2 Max have lower heart rates while running at the same pace than individuals with lower VO2 Max.

 Why does Apple call it cardio fitness instead of VO2 Max?